Understanding API objects

 To see how the fundamental API objects interrelate, refer to the Summary of Resources.

-Marqeta provides a shared sandbox environment that allows you to safely explore the capabilities of the API.
+The Marqeta platform provides a shared sandbox environment that allows you to explore the capabilities of the Core API.
 The base URL for the shared sandbox is:

 Each Marqeta customer who enters into an agreement to receive Marqeta's services will access the API and operate within an individually tailored production environment called a program.